2025 Year In Review

 Wild Experience of the Year | Hanging off of a 1200+ ft NYC Skyscraper

-I’m never above doing something gimmicky, especially if involves climbing a skyscraper.
-Oddly Enough, despite climbing some of the most spectacular routes in Red Rock this year, it was pretty incredible to stand at the highest point in Manhattan (3 feet higher than the One World Trade Observation Deck) and hang over the edge with nearly 1300 feet of exposure.
+I’m never above doing something gimmicky, especially if it involves climbing a skyscraper.
+It was pretty incredible to stand at the highest point in Manhattan (3 feet higher than the One World Trade Observation Deck) and hang over the edge with nearly 1300 feet of exposure.
 It’s a bizarre feeling to know that human beings can envision and then construct buildings with more vertical relief than the tallest routes I’ve climbed in Red Rock.

 2025 List of Gallery Works